TL;DR Answer Box

 The focus that once came effortlessly feels like it’s fading.
 The energy to drive big decisions seems to be running on fumes.

-You tell yourself that burnout is the price of success and just part of the game—and to some degree for high-earners, it’s true.
+You tell yourself that burnout is the price of success and just part of the game—and to some degree, for high earners, it can be.

 But what if burnout is actually holding you back?